Tips for Parents at Parent Teacher ConferencesNovember 14th, 2017

 Why is it important to tell the teacher how much time your child is spending on homework – does that have anything to do with a possible learning problem?

 The time element will help the teacher to gauge how your child does their work independently.
 The time element also is an indicator of possible learning problems as is whether your child likes reading or math.
-If you suspect a learning problem, schedule a complimentary consultation with Bonnie Terry.

 What is a 504 and an IEP?
 Doesn’t the teacher already have a copy of your child’s 504 or IEP?